 I was inspired to write this article by a change in the speed limit that happened on a local Interstate.
 It was a good jumping off point to illustrate the parallels between speed limits and risk appetite and what it takes to change each.

 You can read the article on the FAIR Institute website here.

 I had a great time writing this post for the FAIR Institute.
 I was inspired by post-doc David Levari of the Harvard Business School’s article in The Conversation called Why Your Brain Never Runs out of Problems to Find.
 In it he talks about how our brains have a sliding scale of what “badness” is over time and how something will always occupy the spot of “badness” even when its not that big of a deal.
 In my write-up, I apply that to cybersecurity and include some pointers for FAIR practitioners.

-You can read my thoughts on this here.
+You can read my latest FAIR Institute post here.

-You can read more here.
+You can read the full article here.